0x1eef/ports/freebsd/devel/ruby-shims/README.md

 The port adds support for the `.ruby-version` file, and a system-wide version file at `/usr/local/etc/ruby-version`.
-The active Ruby version, and its executables can be called without a suffix (eg as `ruby` instead of `ruby32`, etc.)
+With the port installed, the active Ruby version, and its executables can be called without a suffix (eg as `ruby` instead of `ruby32`, etc.)

 ## Expectations

-This port is expected to be used with the [/lang/ruby32-std](https://github.com/0x1eef/tree/main/FreeBSD/lang/ruby32-std), and similar `rubyXX-std` ports.
+This port is expected to be used with the [/lang/ruby32-std](https://github.com/0x1eef/tree/main/FreeBSD/lang/ruby32-std), port and other similar `rubyXX-std` ports.

 ## Changes